 Orange extract is optional but recommended to give these muffins that extra orange flavor.
 That being said, I’ve made these muffins both with and without the extract, and they are both tasty.

-How many oranges will give me 2 tbs of orange zest?
+How many oranges do I need for 2 tbsp of orange zest?